AdaCore/spark2014/language_formal/spark2014_semantics/README.txt

  Next Steps
 ============
-1. Extend the language subset with more SPARK features, for example, functional call, Pre/Post contract and loop invariants;
+1. Extend the language subset with more SPARK features, for example, functional call, array, record, subtypes, Pre/Post contract and loop invariants;
 2. Add run time checks optimizations and prove its correctness;
-3. Develop verified static analysis and translation tools based on current language formalization work;
+3. Develop verified static analysis and translation tools based on current language formalization work and certified SPARK frontend for CompCert certified compiler framework;